adelphimathcs/repoBuilder/README.md

 ## Current status
 Currently you can create a repo and initialize it with a default readme.
 This is still very useful for someone who wants to create a lot of repos very quickly.
 However, updating/create files does not function properly.

-## TODO
-1. Get OAuth to work properly - I believe there is an issue with authentication(check issue)